Red-fronted Lorikeet

 About the Red-fronted Lorikeet

-The Red-fronted Lorikeet belongs to the family Psittacidae, within the order Psittaciformes.
-These birds typically live average 8-12 years with a maximum recorded of 18 years..
+The Red-fronted Lorikeet belongs to the family Psittaculidae, within the order Psittaciformes.
+These birds typically live around 8-12 years in the wild; up to 15 years in captivity..

 How to Identify a Red-fronted Lorikeet